sanahsuri/list-array-adt/README.md

 # list-array-adt
-abstract data type implemented using C
+An abstract data type made using linked lists and arrays in C. Each node of the linked list points to a variable length array with array length doubling at each node.
+Operations like get, set, contains are included.